 Congenital nasolacrimal duct obstruction (CNLDO) is a condition in which the caudal opening of the nasolacrimal duct fails to open into the inferior meatus congenitally.
 It occurs in 6–20% of newborns and is the most common lacrimal disorder in children.
 1)

-At the lower end of the nasolacrimal duct, a membranous structure formed by the fusion of the nasolacrimal duct epithelium and nasal mucosa is observed around the 13th week of gestation.
+At the lower end of the nasolacrimal duct, a membranous structure formed by the fusion of the nasolacrimal duct epithelium and the nasal mucosa is observed around the 13th week of gestation.
 This membrane begins to disappear around the 32nd week, opening the nasolacrimal duct into the nasal cavity, but it persists in about 20% of cases even at the 38th week, just before birth.
 The persistence of this membrane is called congenital nasolacrimal duct obstruction.
 This membrane often disappears spontaneously after birth, and the nasolacrimal duct usually opens naturally; the lacrimal drainage system in newborns is considered to be still developing.

 QDoes congenital nasolacrimal duct obstruction resolve on its own?